afshinrahimi/acl2017/README.md

 --------------
-DAREDS is a dataset consisting of dialect words and their dialect region extracted from Dictionary of American Regional English (DARE) available online at http://www.daredictionary.com
+DAREDS is a dataset consisting of dialect words and their dialect region extracted from Dictionary of American Regional English (DARE) available online at http://www.daredictionary.com.
+It is available at the data directory.

 Geolocation datasets
 --------------------